botpress/botpress/docs/guide/docs/main/code.md

 You can use this Action to store data to desired storage based on the time to live expectation.

-### Reset Session
+#### Reset Session
 -  **Action Title** Reset Session
 -  **Category** Storage
 -  **Author** Botpress, Inc.
 -  **Parameter** none

 This Action resets the user session and clears information stored in `temp` and `session` storage for the user.
-NLU Contexts and Last messages history isn't removed.
+This action doesn't remove NLU Contexts and Last Messages history.

-### Switch Language
+#### Switch Language
 -  **Action Title** Switch Language
 -  **Category** Language
 -  **Author** Botpress, Inc.
 -  **Parameter** data_type:string name:lang - The language code, e.g. "en"

-Useful for Pro License holders with multilingual bots, this Action lets you change the bot's language for the current user.
+Valid for Enterprise License holders with multilingual bots, this Action lets you change the bot's language for the current user.

 Botpress comes pre-packed with a translation engine that helps developers design a bot in one language while catering to users of all supported and configured languages.

 ## Hooks

-Hooks are a handy way to execute actions when specific events occur.
+Hooks are a handy way to execute javascript code (similar to that of actions) when specific events occur.

 They are defined globally as javascript files in the folder `data/global/hooks/${hookName}`.
-You can add as many files as you'd like in those; they will be processed sequentially, in alphabetical order.
+You can add as many files as you'd like in this folder; they will be processed sequentially, in alphabetical order.

 > Note: subfolders are allowed but ignored in the ordering.
-If you have 02_hook.js and 03/01_hook.js, the order will be 01_hook.js then 02_hook.js
+If you have 02_hook.js and 03/01_hook.js, the order will be 01_hook.js, then 02_hook.js.

-They all have access to the (Botpress SDK) [https://botpress.com/reference/](https://botpress.com/reference/).
+Hooks have access to the (Botpress SDK) [https://botpress.com/reference/](https://botpress.com/reference/).

+### Types of Hooks
+Hooks are differentiated using the point in the event engine when they are executed.
+The following are instances where you can inject hooks into your code.

-### After Server Starts
+#### After Server Starts

-This event is called once all modules and bots are loaded, and the bot is ready to accept incoming connections.
+This event is called once all modules and bots are loaded and the bot is ready to accept incoming connections.

 Location: `data/global/hooks/after_server_start`

 Parameters: `bp`

-### After Bot Mount
+#### After Bot Mount
 This event is called every time a bot is mounted, be it when the server starts up or when adding new bots at runtime.

 Location: `data/global/hooks/after_bot_mount`

 Parameters: `bp`, `botId`

-### After Bot Unmount
+#### After Bot Unmount
 Every time a bot is unmounted, Botpress calls this event to clean up after deleting a bot.

 Location: `data/global/hooks/after_bot_unmount`

 Parameters: `bp`, `botId`

-### Before Incoming Middleware
+#### Before Incoming Middleware

-Botpress calls this hook when an event is received, before any middleware.
+Botpress calls this hook after receiving an event but before processing any middleware.
 It is possible to change event properties.

 Location: `data/global/hooks/before_incoming_middleware`